PauloPhagula/site/_posts/2017-01-08-writting-reliable-and-robust-code-with-design-by-contract.md

 * invariant - class/object wise conditions that must be valid at all times.
 They can be only invalid during a routine execution, but not before or after it.

-If either a pre-condition, post-condition or invariant is violated an Exception must be raised immediately, to stop the routing from not doing it's job properly or the object from getting into invalid state.
+If either a pre-condition, post-condition or invariant is violated an Exception must be raised immediately, to stop the routinw from not doing it's job properly or the object from getting into invalid state.

 ## The Command-Query Separation Principle